cargomail-org/grip/README.md

 ## Identities and Certificate-Bound Tokens

-In most client-service-to-server-service communication scenarios, three identities are employed: user-identity, client-identity, and server-identity.
-Mutual TLS/TLS certificates resolve client-identity and server-identity, while tokens resolve user-identity.
-Mutual TLS during protected resource access also serves as a proof-of-possession of the token mechanism, as stated in [section 4](https://www.rfc-editor.org/rfc/rfc8705#section-4) of the [RFC8705](https://www.rfc-editor.org/rfc/rfc8705) OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens specification.
+In most client-service-to-server-service communication scenarios, three identities are employed: user-identity, client-identity, and server-identity. mTLS certificates resolve client-identity and server-identity, while tokens resolve user-identity. mTLS during protected resource access also serves as a proof-of-possession of the token mechanism, as stated in [section 4](https://www.rfc-editor.org/rfc/rfc8705#section-4) of the [RFC8705](https://www.rfc-editor.org/rfc/rfc8705) OAuth 2.0 mTLS Client Authentication and Certificate-Bound Access Tokens specification.

 ## Self-Issued Identity Propagation

-The sequence diagram illustrated in Figure&nbsp;2 shows the self-issued identity propagation flow without AS and end-user involvement, where the Client requests access to resources stored on the RS on behalf of the impersonated user using a self-issued token.
+The sequence diagram illustrated in Figure&nbsp;1 shows the self-issued identity propagation flow without AS and end-user involvement, where the Client requests access to resources stored on the RS on behalf of the impersonated user using a self-issued token.

 The sequence diagram is self-explanatory.